Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Since Remeron withdrawal is rare, there aren’t common symptoms, but these symptoms are possible:

-• Anxiety
+Anxiety

-• Restlessness
+Restlessness

-• Irritability
+Irritability

-• Nausea
+Nausea

-• Vomiting
+Vomiting

-• Insomnia
+Insomnia

-The length of time a person has used Remeron and the amount taken can affect the severity of withdrawal symptoms, although it is again important to note that withdrawal from this drug has many unknowns.
 Generally, longer use and higher dosages of a drug that causes dependence lead to more intense and prolonged withdrawal.
 This is because the body and brain can develop a dependency on the medication over time.

-Abruptly stopping Remeron after long-term use might result in a more severe withdrawal experience than gradually reducing the dosage.
 Gradual tapering allows the body and brain time to adjust to the decreasing drug levels, minimizing the shock to the system that can cause more substantial symptoms.
 This is why tapering is usually recommended when you want to stop taking antidepressants like Remeron.

 Additional factors, such as age, gender, and overall health, can also influence the intensity of withdrawal symptoms.
-It’s important to consult a healthcare professional when considering stopping or reducing use of Remeron to ensure a safe and comfortable withdrawal process.
+It’s important to consult a healthcare professional when considering stopping or reducing the use of Remeron to ensure a safe and comfortable withdrawal process.

-In general, antidepressant withdrawal lasts a couple weeks, but the exact timeline can vary greatly between people.
+In general, antidepressant withdrawal lasts a couple of weeks, but the exact timeline can vary greatly between people.
 Your doctor will likely recommend a tapering approach to stopping use, and this can take several weeks to months as you gradually reduce your daily dose.

 Remeron Withdrawal Timeline